 When you select data of type POINT, Lon and Lat are both populated with the values for the point data:

-The defaults for # OF POINTS, SIZE DOMAIN, SIZE RANGE, and MARK SHAPE are fine for this example.
-Under POPUP BOX, click + ADD COLUMN and choose shape, then + ADD COLUMN again and choose duration_seconds.
+Keep the defaults for THEME, # OF POINTS, SIZE DOMAIN, SIZE RANGE, and MARK SHAPE .
+Change the LAYER OPACITY to 75, and under POPUP BOX, click + ADD COLUMN and choose shape.
+Then, click Apply.

 Pointmap and Geo Heatmap charts can be layered on top of one another to allow visual comparison of datasets.
 See Creating Multi-layer Geospatial Charts.

 Instead of plotting every individual point in a dataset, you can aggregate your results using a dimension setting.

 For example, the Pointmap chart below shows the location of hundreds of tweets in Santa Clara County, California.

 When you add the dimension county_state, the map displays a single point representing the average of all the points in Santa Clara County and the total number of “tweets”.
 When you hover over the point, a pop-up box shows the average longitude and latitude, with a summary of the results.
 In the POPUP BOX section on the right side, you can adjust the popup box contents to change the formatting, and you can change the order that the measures appear by dragging them to the desired location in the measures list.

 You can also filter the results of your aggregation.
 When you add a Dimension to your chart, the Filter On Aggregate field displays.
 Choose a field on which to filter your data (or create a custom dimension), then add the filter criteria.
 Only the records that meet your criteria are plotted on the chart.